weststack-io/insight-studio/README.md

 AI-powered personalized briefings & education hub for wealth management firms.

+## About

+Insight Studio is designed for **wealth management firms** to deliver personalized financial briefings and educational content to their **high net worth (HNW) clients**.
+The application serves two primary user groups:

+- **Wealth Advisors**: Generate, review, and approve personalized content for clients
+- **HNW Clients**: Receive weekly briefings, educational lessons, and personalized financial content

+See [docs/USER_GUIDE.md](docs/USER_GUIDE.md) for detailed information about:
+- Who uses the application and their roles
+- How each user type interacts with the application
+- Content personalization features
+- Current implementation status vs planned features

 ## Tech Stack

 - **Frontend**: Next.js 14+ with App Router, TypeScript, Tailwind CSS